Skip to Content

 Funding and hands-on support: scope of assistance on offer

-We will select at least 80 projects driven by SMEs.
+We have selected 80 projects driven by SMEs.
 Successful applicants will receive the following support under the programme:

 • Funding per project ranging from €20 000 to €30 000 (total budget of the Call: €2.4 million).
 The funding amount will depend on the category of innovation (radical, disruptive, substantial or incremental) and will be made available for activities such as hiring experts, training staff, purchasing software, and obtaining certifications.